-A beloved Christmas toy run by motorcyclists for underprivileged kids, a family-friendly Chinese New Year celebration and a month-long junior cricket carnival have all received support from Newcastle City Council's annual grants and sponsorship program.
+A beloved Christmas toy run by motorcyclists for underprivileged kids, a family-friendly Chinese New Year celebration and a month-long junior cricket carnival have all received support from City Of Newcastle's annual grants and sponsorship program.

 Nine events spanning sport, culture and charity have shared in $100,000 under Council's Event Sponsorship Program for 2017/18.